 - Will you allow clients to reschedule?
 If so, will they be able to commit?

 - Will you offer “first offender forgiveness?”
 Do clients get to miss one appointment before they are charged?
 (With or without their prior knowledge of this policy!)

-Consider this when setting your office’s cancellation policy:
+Consider this when setting your office’s nutrition cancellation policy: